Adobe-Android/NumberCounter/README.md

 *Reference: https://raid6.com.au/~onlyjob/posts/arena/*

 ### Why?
 Strings are manipulated extremely often and this is a fantastic example with a lot of data and a long enough run-time to present more accurate results.
-Pypy benchmarks can be expected in the future.
-I also opted to use StringBuilder to speed up the Java implementation.
+I opted to use StringBuilder to speed up the Java implementation and will do the same for the upcoming C# implementation as strings are immutable in both languages.

-**The C++ version is compiled with the -0s optimization.**

 |          | C++ (GCC 7.3.0) | exec.time.sec | str.size |
 |----------|-----------------|---------------|----------|